cloudfoundry-attic/bosh-notes/deployment-naming.md

 Process: Actual implementation of a Job.
 One or more processes may be needed to perform a Job.
 Processes are monitored and restarted.

-## Alternatives

-- cluster and node
-- cluster and machine
-- group and member
-  - con: not necessarily specific? groups of what?
-- service and instance
-  - con: job groupings do not represent logical groups but rather machine locations

 ## Example Manifest

 ```yaml